nikeyes/public-obsidian-vault/docs/test.md

     This is a multi line note
     in the Hyperledger Besu documentation.

+!!! success
+    This is a multi line note
+    in the Hyperledger Besu documentation.

+!!! question
+    This is a multi line note
+    in the Hyperledger Besu documentation.

 !!! warning
     This is a multi line note
     in the Hyperledger Besu documentation.

+!!! failure
+    This is a multi line note
+    in the Hyperledger Besu documentation.

+!!! bug
+    This is a multi line note
+    in the Hyperledger Besu documentation.

 !!! danger
+    This is a multi line note
+    in the Hyperledger Besu documentation.

+!!! quote
     This is a multi line note
     in the Hyperledger Besu documentation.